HaliteChallenge/Halite-II/website/about/privacy.md

 layout: page
 title: Halite Privacy Policy
 permalink: /about/privacy
+description: Halite and Two Sigma take your privacy seriously.
+Read our privacy policy to learn how we treat personal information.
 ---

 ### Effective Date July 17, 2017 (last updated July 13, 2017).